weimeilin79/camel-k-example-tekton/readme.didact.md

 ## 2. Creating the Pipeline Definition

 This creates a series of resources, including a pipeline definition that you can immediately see on the OpenShift developer console.
+Take a look at what's in the definition. ([open](didact://?commandId=vscode.openFolder&projectFilePath=../camel-k-example-tekton/camel-k-pipeline-permissions.yaml&completion=Opened%20the%20camel-k-pipeline-permissions.yaml%20file "Opens the InvoiceService.groovy file"){.didact}).

 ```
 oc apply -f camel-k-pipeline-task-definition.yaml